YeonwooSung/ai_book/README.md

-# DeusX
+# AI Book

-Basically, the main aim of this project is to explain the things about AI.
+Literally, this repository contains explanations, etc about AI, which will help people to understand technologies about AI.

 ## Table of Contents